JacquelineRowe/EuroGEST/README.md

 # EuroGEST Dataset

-This is the GitHub repository for the paper [EuroGEST: Investigating gender stereotypes in multilingual language models. ](https://arxiv.org/abs/2506.03867).
+This is the GitHub repository for the paper [EuroGEST: Investigating gender stereotypes in multilingual language models](https://arxiv.org/abs/2506.03867).

 Our dataset and dataset card is now hosted on [HuggingFace](https://huggingface.co/datasets/utter-project/EuroGEST).